pmq20/node-packer/node/doc/api/tls.md

 Returns the bound address, the address family name, and port of the underlying socket as reported by the operating system.
-Returns an object with three properties, e.g.,
+Returns an object with three properties, e.g.
 `{ port: 12346, family: 'IPv4', address: '127.0.0.1' }`

 ### tlsSocket.authorizationError